tryretool/terraform-provider-retool/internal/sdk/api/docs/ResourceConfiguration.md

 ### NewResourceConfiguration

-`func NewResourceConfiguration(id string, resource ResourcesGet200ResponseDataInner, environment ResourceConfigurationsGet200ResponseDataInnerEnvironment, options ResourceConfigurationsGet200ResponseDataInnerOptions, createdAt string, updatedAt string, ) *ResourceConfiguration`
+`func NewResourceConfiguration(id string, resource ResourcesGet200ResponseDataInner, environment ResourceConfigurationsGet200ResponseDataInnerEnvironment, options ResourcesPostRequestOptions, createdAt string, updatedAt string, ) *ResourceConfiguration`

 NewResourceConfiguration instantiates a new ResourceConfiguration object This constructor will assign default values to properties that have it defined,